Q-Minh/nihu/dox/metaprogramming.md

 Introduction {#intro}
 ============

 This document briefly summarises the metaprogramming concepts used in NiHu.
+Understanding the code snippets contained in this document requires your being familiar with the usage of variadic templates, introduced in the C++11 standard.
+If you are not familiar with variadic templates it is advised to read [C++11 techniques in NiHu](cpp11techniques.md) first.

 Nomenclature {#nomen}
 ============

 In the following some metaprogramming elements are explained.
+Most of the nomenclature explained herein is very similar to the definitions of boost, so if you are familiar with boost, you might as well skip this section.

 Metafunctions {#metafun}
 -------------